jsmolka/egg-player/readme.md

 - look into cache cover id getter
 - look into compile error for types
 - do not update the player if it is not playing
+- rename audio to track
+- implement isocpp guidelines
+- varadic template for logger
+- use audio checksum to detect changes

 ### Utils
 - update fileutil